Amal-PG/internship1/index.md

 ![NO IMAGE](https://github.com/Amal-PG/internship1/blob/main/Screenshot%20from%202023-05-11%2010-54-36.png)

-BLINKING AN LED IN ARDENO
+BLINKING AN LED IN ARDUINO

 ![NO IMAGE](https://github.com/Amal-PG/internship1/blob/main/Screenshot%20from%202023-05-11%2011-11-28.png)